How do I contact Brock Central?

 Your Student Financial History will reflect all of your payments with due dates for each term that academic year.

-*If you do not have a credit/scholarship/award/bursary that has already been applied to your account, the amount at Due Now should match the balance at Fall $ Due as of Sep 9 2020.
-Please note, after you have paid this amount in full and it is reflected on your student account, the amount at Due Now should be $0 (until your Winter tuition fees are due).
+*If you do not have a credit/scholarship/award/bursary that has already been applied to your account, the amount at Due Now should match the balance at Spring $ Due as of May 3, 2021.
+Please note, after you have paid this amount in full and it is reflected on your student account, the amount at Due Now should be $0.

 How do I see my tuition fees from previous years?

 If you want to access your tuition fees from previous years, you can do so by changing the date at top of your Student Financial History (ie. 2020) then clicking ‘+ Financial History’ near the bottom of your screen.

 How do I opt-in/opt-out of the Health and Dental Insurance Plan?